top of page

-Top tips for flying with an infant and/or toddler When to book the flight
+Top tips for flying with an infant and/or toddler

 Would you rather have them awake most of the flight or asleep?
 Most of the time, I think parents would prefer asleep.
 Even though we're aiming for this, be mindful that sleep may not be smooth sailing as it usually would be.
 Expect them to take longer to fall asleep, they may need assistance from you, they may have more awakenings, and probably more cuddles.
 In saying this, there is a way of encouraging your little one to sleep on the flight.

-Short Flight If it's only a short trip, try and book your flight around their longest nap.
+Short flight If it's only a short trip, try and book your flight around their longest nap.

 Which seats